hydra3333/vapoursynth-cnr3/README.md

 filtered — it passes through untouched and is used only as a guard for the colour decision.

-The venerable old CNR2 relied on VapourSynth APIv3, which has been phased out, and additionally depended on a serial (in-number-order) frame delivery mode that is strongly recommended against under VapourSynth R76+.
+The venerable old CNR2 relied on VapourSynth APIv3, which has been phased out, and additionally depended on a serial (in-number-order) output frame request mode which is strongly recommended against under VapourSynth R76+.
 Like CNR2, CNR3 implements a recursive temporal model — each output frame depends on the previous *filtered* output frame, not the previous source frame — which is inherently serial.
 CNR3 therefore uses the supported APIv4 and the supported `fmParallelRequests`